What is Wrongful Death?

 Other passengers who may not have died as a result of their injuries are also entitled to compensation from the defendant.

 Have you been injured in a North Carolina car accident?
 Contact the personal injury attorneys at Caulder & Valentine to learn about your rights as an accident victim.
 We can help you recover the money you deserve after an unexpected accident and injury.
-Call today to request a free consultation.
+Call today to request a consultation.